 - In response to the COVID-19 pandemic, the impact of recurrent drought and poor agriculture productivity, WFP, in support of the Ministry of Agriculture, is currently undertaking a market assessment.
 The market assessment aims to determine the functionality of market systems (cereals, non-cereal foods, and non-food items) in Eswatini, focusing on main food commodities.
 The findings will inform the design and implementation of humanitarian assistance programmes in 2020/2021. - During the reporting period, distribution monitoring was conducted by partners to assess beneficiary satisfaction with the support provided, and the availability of products and prices in the market.
-All (100 percent) beneficiaries reported that they received their transfer value while a few reported that they received less cash than expected.
+All (100 percent) beneficiaries reported that they received sufficient transfer value while a few reported that they received less cash than expected.
 At least 72 percent of feedback and issues shared by beneficiaries were addressed.
-The market monitoring revealed that at least the main 3 food products (maize meal, beans, and vegetable oil) were always available in the market with only a shortage reported by 4 percent of the markets for beans.
-Prices for oil and maize meal were reported to be stable compared to the previous month while the price for beans showed an increase.
-This indicates that considerations need to be made whether the current transfer value is still adequate to meet household food needs.
-Food assistance (in-kind) baseline data collection is ongoing, and the results are expected by mid-December 2020. - Monitoring of Neighbourhood Care Points (NCPs) continued to reveal that the number of children accessing food is higher than the registered children, with at least 160 percent having accessed NCPs in October 2020.
+The market monitoring revealed that at least the main three food products (maize meal, beans, and vegetable oil) were always available in the market with only a shortage reported by 4 percent of the markets for beans.
+Prices for oil and maize meal were reported to be stable compared to the previous month while the price for beans showed an increase. - Monitoring of Neighbourhood Care Points (NCPs) continued to reveal that the number of children accessing food is higher than the registered children, with at least 160 percent having accessed NCPs in October 2020.
 Almost all NCPs (99 percent) reported that they received their food commodities timely.
 At least 91 percent of NCP caregivers reported to have received a combination of trainings on basic health, NCP management, and hygiene practices.